 We must first make a decision as to what we want inserted in our risk event library in relation to these obligations.

-For those of you that read my recent blog (Risk Event Libraries – Sanity Check), you will recognize a potential problem here, in that these are failed controls.
+For those of you that read my recent blog (Risk Event Libraries – Sanity Check), you will recognise a potential problem here, in that these are failed controls.
 If we take a step back and think about what the legislation is doing, it is imposing a control framework on organisations to mitigate the key underlying risk event:

 Therefore, that is the starting point for your risk event library.
 David Tattam and I have had numerous robust discussions about whether we need to go more granular in the risk event library.
 For example another risk could be “AML/CTF regulatory reporting requirements breach”, arising when we fail to report suspicious transactions.
 Maybe… what do you think?
 I personally do not want my risk event library being cluttered with sub components of the true underlying risk event, as typically, these will either be failed controls or impacts.